-Proposed revision is intended to establish the minimum controls Justification:
+Justification: Proposed revision is intended to establish the minimum controls governing the acceptance of traveler's checks and other guaranteed drafts.

 Comment (January): Traveler's checks are not name credit instruments and should be a standalone item.

 Response: Agree.
 Renumbered as (3)